Kentucky Department of Insurance

 State officials say a good portion of the fall in licensed captives can be attributed to declines in energy, steel, and manufacturing companies doing business in the state, while some captives moved to other domiciles.

 In addition, some of that reduction was due to a one-time situation in which a captive manager left the state and took its business elsewhere, said Stuart Ferguson, managing director of the Underwriters Group Inc. in Louisville and chairman of the Kentucky Captive Association.

 But that decline has eased during the last couple of years.
-For example, the state's captive count dropped by 11 between the end of 2018 and 2019.
+For example, the state's captive count dropped by 11 in both 2020 and 2019.
 That's sharply less compared to 2014 and 2015 when Kentucky lost 31 captives.